dmjmiller/react-tictactoe-project/README.md

 I created this tic-tac-toe game project to gain familiarity working with the React JavaScript library, and also to practice my skills in CSS and HTML using the codepen.io interface.
-This is an ongoing learning project, with plan to eventually impliment an AI and improved visuals.
+This is an ongoing learning project, with plans to eventually impliment an AI and improved visuals.

 You can check it out here: